HenriqueAJNB/Breast-Cancer-Prediction/README.md

 # Predicting Breast Cancer

-The objective of this project is to predict the existence of breast cancer through predictive classificatory models (KNN, SVM, Randon Forest) using R language.
+The objective of this project is to predict the existence of breast cancer through predictive classificatory models (k-NN, SVM, Random Forest) using R language.

 The data set used can be found in the UCI Machine Learning Repository: